jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

 ## Troubleshooting

-Helpful tips and tricks that have proven useful to diagnose issues when working on the frontend:
+Helpful tips and tricks that have proven to be useful to diagnose issues when working on the frontend:

 - How do I do [X]?: